stefanreusens/Tic-Tac-Toe/README.md

 ## About this project

 This is the first project I did using React.
 I followed the tutorial made by React.
-You can see the tutorial on there [website](https://reactjs.org/tutorial/tutorial.html#setup-for-the-tutorial).
+You can see the tutorial on their [website](https://reactjs.org/tutorial/tutorial.html#setup-for-the-tutorial).

 ## Install

     $ git clone https://github.com/stefanreusens/Tic-Tac-Toe
     $ cd Chat-app/
     $ npm install
-    $ node index.js
+    $ npm start

+---

+You can now play the game.
+Enjoy!